Volunteer FAQ

 Volunteers must adhere to tarp rules and regulations.

-- Your volunteer badge is your meal ticket, and is punched as your plate is issued to you.
+- Your volunteer badge is your meal ticket, and is punched as your plate is passed to you.

 - Children 3–11 require wristbands to enter the kitchen area (see below for details).